shashank-srikant/rb-covid-scripts/README.md

-`./data/` contains raw location data scraped from http://nd.solveninja.org/
+`./data/` contains raw location data scraped from http://nd.solveninja.org/.
+Data as of 7AM, 5 April, IST.

 `./output/` contains data processed  from `./data/` and converted to GeoJSONs.